logo

 On January 24, 1947, Michio Kaku was born to Japanese parents with Tibetan ancestry.
 To assist with the 1906 San Francisco Earthquake cleanup effort, his grandfather emigrated to the country.

 California's San Jose is where Michio was born.
-He successfully completed the U.S. basic training program during the Vietnam War.
+He completed the U.S. basic training program during the Vietnam War.
 Advanced infantry training is provided by the Army at Fort Lewis in Washington after Fort Benning, Georgia (state).
 Before he could be sent abroad, the war was already over.

 1. Michio Kaku Education Background

-After that, Kaku went on to study quantum mechanics at The City College of The City University of New York (CUNY), where he currently holds the Henry Semat Chair and Professorship in theoretical physics and has been a professor there for more than 25 years.
+Michio Kaku graduated with honors from Harvard University, taking first in his physics class and finishing first overall.
+FoKaku completed his studies of quantum mechanics at The City College of The City University of New York (CUNY), where he currently holds the Henry Semat Chair and Professorship for theoretical physics - having served there for over 25 years as faculty.

 Michio Kaku revolutionized the scientific world with his answer.